 You’ll need to apply to the ATO to withdraw your contributions.
 You can apply online using your MyGov account linked to the ATO.
 Once the ATO releases your funds, you have up to 12 months to sign a contract to purchase or construct your home.

 Are my contributions taxed going in and coming out?

 Before-tax contributions such as salary sacrifice are taxed at 15% going into your super fund.
 After-tax contributions are not taxed by your fund.
 When you withdraw your contributions and associated earnings, you will pay tax at your marginal tax rate less a 30% rebate on the assessable component.

 You will receive associated earnings on your contributions which is a ‘deemed’ rate calculated by the ATO.
 As a guide, the deemed rate for the March 2018 quarter was 4.72%.Read our fact sheet for more information

 You must buy ‘residential premises’ with your savings.
 This excludes, houseboats, motor homes, or any premises that can’t be occupied as a residence and vacant land unless it is to build your home.
 The premises must become your home—not an investment property—and you must occupy the premises for at least six months in the year after purchase (or construction).

 We're here with the right support and advice

 If you’re a member of First State Super and want to know how you could make the most of the First Home Super Saver Scheme, we can help.

-Our superannuation advisers can take the guesswork out of the technical stuff and answer your questions.
+A superannuation adviser can take the guesswork out of the technical stuff and answer your questions.

-Best of all, you don’t pay any extra for our simple advice service – it’s all part of your fund membership.
+Best of all, you don’t pay any extra for this simple advice service – it’s all part of your fund membership.